luthda/tech-summaries/09 September/cert-manager.md

     - Services trust the internal CA and validate certificates presented by peers.
 - **Benefits**:
   - Enhanced Security:
+    - Full control over certificate issuance.
     - Ensures that all parties in communication are verified.
   - Trust Management:
     - Centralized trust with the internal CA simplifies certificate management.
+    - No dependence on external services for internal communication.

 ## Conclusion